davidshilkret/Raydreams.MicroCMS/README.md

 # MicroCMS

-A rediculously simple CMS that serves Markdown content files from an Azure File Share.
+A rediculously simple CMS that serves Markdown content files in either an Azure File Share or Blob Container.

-No database is used.
+No web server needed... no database is used.

 ## Example